opengisci/opengisci.github.io/_posts/2023-09-28-gee-open-giscience.md

 ## Readings

-1. foundational generalized estimating equations paper
+1. Hanley, J. A., Negassa, A., Edwardes, M. D. de B., & Forrester, J. E. (2003).
+Statistical analysis of correlated data using generalized estimating equations: An orientation.
+American Journal of Epidemiology, 157(4), 364–375. https://doi.org/10.1093/aje/kwf215
 1. choice of papers with further context and motivation for open GIScience
   - "Big Code" or
   - "Accelerating ethics, empathy, and equity in geographic information science"